electron/electron/docs/api/dialog.md

 On macOS, this displays a modal dialog that shows a message and certificate information, and gives the user the option of trusting/importing the certificate.
-If you provide a `browserWindow` argument the dialog will be attached to the parent window, makign it modal.
+If you provide a `browserWindow` argument the dialog will be attached to the parent window, making it modal.

 On Windows the options are more limited, due to the Win32 APIs used:

- - the `message` argument is not used, as the OS provides it's own confirmation dialog.
+ - The `message` argument is not used, as the OS provides its own confirmation dialog.
- - it is not possible to make this confirmation dialog modal.
+ - The `browserWindow` argument is ignored since it is not possible to make this confirmation dialog modal.

 ## Sheets